HalfHashd/hubpal-sui/README.md

 (*Raoul Pal, and his maxi macro exponetial age thesis and his support of SUI.
 I agree.)
 Today 08.18: Based on my beginning knowledge of Walrus and SUI, I have done a modified and new use case and demo project, with a bit different tack, for SNS and Walrus, at https://github.com/HalfHashd/hubpal-sui2

-**Read me2: The replacement attempt broke the demo ( at https://github.com/HalfHashd/hubpal-sui ) so see the /hubpal-ethgb for the ENS adn .eth version.
+**Read me2: The replacement attempt broke the demo ( at https://github.com/HalfHashd/hubpal-sui ) so see the /hubpal-ethgb for the ENS and .eth version.
 I will now build https://github.com/HalfHashd/hubpal-sui2 with a diff. strategy. ]

 (The following is the clone.)